WhatsApp marketing KPIs: 4 metrics

 When you send WhatsApp campaigns to customers, how can you track their success?
-From return on campaign spend (ROCS) to click-through rate (CTR), these are the 5 main WhatsApp marketing KPIs you need to know...
+From RPR to ROAS, these are 4 WhatsApp marketing KPIs to know about.

 Is your WhatsApp channel performing well?
 How can you tell?
 While marketing key performance indicators (KPIs) for email and social media are well known, WhatsApp marketing KPIs are a little less understood.